What Is Onion Over VPN & How Does It Work in 2023?

 Another drawback is that many websites block Tor traffic altogether, so you can’t access them using Onion over VPN.
 You also have no control over your IP address, so using Tor to bypass geo-restrictions is more of a shot in the dark.

-Worst of all, there are malicious Tor exit nodes that can alter your traffic and potentially expose your sensitive data.
+Worst of all, there are malicious Tor exit nodes that can redirect your traffic to a copycat website and potentially expose your sensitive data.
 This can result in you potentially losing access to your online accounts, including banking accounts.
 This is why you should never access websites that hold sensitive data about you while using the Onion network, regardless of whether you’re using a VPN or not.

 Using the Onion network is a good way to increase your privacy when using the internet, but it comes with some possible security concerns.
 Onion over VPN is one of the best solutions for using the Onion network safely.
 We hope this guide left you with a better understanding of what Onion over VPN is and how it works.

 We want to reiterate that you need to exercise caution when using the Tor network, even with a VPN.
 Accessing sensitive data while using the Tor network can result in potentially life-altering consequences, so only use it in times of dire need.